-With the release of her book Tequila: A Guide to Types Flights, Cocktails and Bites (Ten Speed Press 2009), in 2012, Weir’s career took an exciting twist as she opened Copita, a modern Mexican restaurant and tequileria in Sausalito, California along with restaurateur extraordinaire, Larry Mindel.
-Copita was named Best Mexican Restaurant in the Bay Area by 7×7 Magazine and featured on the cover of San Francisco Magazine as one of the best Mexican restaurants in San Francisco.
-Joanne recently opened Tavola, a Mediterranean café, within the University of Massachusetts Student Union, her alma mater.
+In 2012, Weir opened Copita, a modern Mexican restaurant & tequileria in Sausalito, California partnering with restaurateur extraordinaire, Larry Mindel.
+In 2014, Copita was named Best Mexican Restaurant in the Bay Area by 7×7 Magazine and was also featured on the cover of San Francisco Magazine as one of the best Mexican restaurants in San Francisco.

 Awarded the very first IACP Julia Child Cooking Teacher Award of Excellence, Joanne shares a lifetime of experience that flavors everything she touches.
 Her first book, From Tapas to Meze (Crown, 1994,) was nominated for a James Beard Award and selected by Julia Child as one of her 12 personal favorites out of 1,000 cookbooks published that year.
 A revised version of From Tapas to Meze (Ten Speed Press, 2004) was re-released and won the 2004 Gourmand World Cookbook Award for Best Mediterranean Cookbook.
 She has published numerous cookbooks since that time, including James Beard-nominated You Say Tomato (Broadway Books 1998).